Central Asian Union: Central Asian cooperation since 2005

-Although the proposed new union had the support of the presidents of Kazakhstan, Kyrgyzstan and Tajikistan by 2008, it was outright rejected by former Uzbek president Islam Karimov.
-After Karimov died in 2016, however, the idea of integration was brought back on the table.
+Kazakhstan and Uzbekistan did also decide to set up a free trade zone in 2008.
+However, the proposed new Central Asian union was outright rejected by then Uzbek president Islam Karimov that same year, despite the project having the support of the presidents of Kazakhstan, Kyrgyzstan and Tajikistan.
+After Karimov died in 2016, however, the idea of integration has been back on the table.